dstanya/RVData/docs/source/governance.rst

 Change Review Board (CRB) that includes representatives from some of the major stakeholders in the EPRV community including NASA, ESO, KPNO, Gemini, Keck, DACE & NExScI.
-The CRB will meet twice a year, in late April and late October, to review suggested updates to the Data Standard and determine if/when a new version should be released.
+The CRB will meet twice a year, in late April (supporting an August release) and late October (supporting a February release), to review suggested updates to the Data Standard and determine if a new version should be released.

 Suggestions for updates to the data standard should be submitted as a